-Equally important, investors must remain aware that there is no such thing as a magical set of rules, a formula, or an “Easy Button” that can generate market-beating results.
+Equally important, investors must remain aware that there is no magical set of rules, a formula, or an “Easy Button” that can generate market-beating results.
 It doesn’t exist and never will.

 “Investors should be skeptical of history-based models.
 Constructed by a nerdy-sounding priesthood…these models tend to look impressive.
 Too often, though, investors forget to examine the assumptions behind the models.
 Beware of geeks bearing formulas.” – Warren Buffett

 Anyone proclaiming to possess such a system for the sake of drumming up business is either very naive or no better than a snake oil salesman in our book.